hashicorp/terraform-provider-assert/README.md

 * [Terraform Registry](https://registry.terraform.io/providers/bschaatsbergen/assert/latest/docs)
 * [Contributor Guide](https://bschaatsbergen.github.io/terraform-provider-assert/)

-To use provider functions, declare the provider as required provider in your Terraform configuration:
+To use provider functions, declare the provider as a required provider in your Terraform configuration:

 ```hcl
 terraform {